tkn-tub/encryption_detection/GroundTruth_Generator/README.md

 # Dataset
 A variety of file types with different sizes are downloaded from a publicly available machine learning dataset website [Kaggle](https://www.kaggle.com/datasets).
 These file types are ("au" "txt" "mp3" "pdf" "wav" "png" "xls" "csv" "webm" "mat" "zip" "jpg" "mp4").
 Using different data-set is possible, but it is recommended to have all the listed file types included to avoid any errors.
 There are multiple operations must be done on the private data-set to be ready:

-    * Organizing the files in directories that named with the files type and include all files from the same type in one directory, i.e. png directory contains all.png files.
+    * Organizing the files in directories that named with the files' type and include all files from the same type in one directory, i.e. png directory contains all .png files.
 The following simple script can do this task `GroundTruth_Generator/DataSetPreprocesssing`.
     * To avoid having too large PCAP file, this command can be run to exclude the files that have size more than 3M.
 ```
 toremove=$(find . -size +3M);for i in $toremove; do rm $i; echo $i; done